Torres-ssf/gobarber-backend/README.md

   APP_SECRET=generatedMD5HashHere
   ```

 7. Both `APP_WEB_URL` and `APP_API_URL` are already defined at the `.env.example` file.
-These URLs are ready to be used in development state for both the web and mobile versions.
+These URLs are ready to be used in development stage for both the web and mobile versions.

 8. This uses Ethereal to test email services in the development stage.
 But it alsos supports AWS SES.
 By default `MAIL_PROVIDER` is already configured to use Ethereal, in order to use AWS SES you will need to change the variable value.
 ```